adityamangal1/Wordpress/README.md

 # Wordpress
-Sample site made with the help of wordpress.
+Sample site made with the help of Wordpress.